sergeiown/batch_PDF_compressor/README.md

 ### Usage

 1. Install Ghostscript if not already installed.
-2. Run the script by double-clicking it or through the command line.
+2. Use an executable file or run a script with a double click or via the command line.
 3. Choose your desired language (1 - English, 2 - Ukrainian).
 4. Select the directory containing the PDF files you want to compress.
 The script will "look" at the lower levels and process the PDFs in the subdirectories on its own.
 5. Select the compression level (1-4) corresponding to the provided options.